Sev6nOfficial/aumount-docs/PRIVACY.md

 Our project does not store any data as of the [16.0](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/discord-bot-v14) update!

+From the update [15.0](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:

+- Keep Your User, Tag (User#0000) and your economy info for the economy commands.
+If you have 0 coins in your balance, we will not save any info in pur database.
-From the update [16.3](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:
+From the update [17.0](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:

 - Keep Your User and Tag (User#0000) for the blacklist command till the owner will decide to remove you when appealed.
-If your appeal is declined, we will keep it in our database to not let you use any command from Aumount.
+If your appeal is declined or/and if you do not have right to appeal, we will keep it in our database to not let you use any command from Aumount.

-From the update [16.5](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:

-- Keep Your User and Tag (User#0000) and birthday date when mentioned for *birthday* commands. | Stored till you are willling to remove it from our database running by the command.

 ## Your Rights as a Data Subject